cpouthier/ubuntu-k3s-minio-K10/README.md

 This scripts has been tested on a Ubuntu 22.04, it may also apply for other operating system releases.

+Also ensure curl and wget are already installed.

-ZFS needs to get unformatted disk space to create the proper storage pool for Kasten.
+ZFS needs to get some unformatted disk space to create the proper storage pool for Kasten.

 Run the script as su (sudo su):